adi3e08/adi3e08.github.io/_portfolio/misc_1.md

 project_type: others
 permalink: /blog/grid-world/
 date: 2017-04-14
-excerpt : 'We find the shortest path between two locations on a grid containing obstacles using RL.' author_profile : False
+excerpt : 'We find the shortest path on a grid using RL.' author_profile : False
 ---